navcoin/navcoin-org/content/shortcodes/index.md

 {{< zig_section
   titleText="For your store"
   imgSrc="/images/icons/house.svg"
+  buttonText="See who's involved"
+  buttonImgSrc="/images/icons/rightward-arrow.svg"
+  bgPurple="true"
+>}}
-  paragraphText="NavPay is a light wallet that works with your smartphone or desktop computer.
+NavPay is a light wallet that works with your smartphone or desktop computer.
 Customers just scan your QR code and their funds transfer to your wallet almost instantly.
-Check out this demo that shows how easy it is" buttonText="See who's involved" buttonImgSrc="/images/icons/rightward-arrow.svg" bgPurple="true"
+Check out this demo that shows how easy it is
->}}
+{{< /zig_section>}}
 {{< zig_section
 titleText="For your store"
 imgSrc="/images/icons/house.svg"